Tornadoes of 2010: August 1 (Australia)

 A tornado ripped through the town of Penola in far southern South Australia.
 It caused severe damage in the town, destroying four buildings and rendering many others unusable.
 With a damage bill of almost 3 million Australian dollars, it was one of the most damaging tornadoes recorded in Australia.

 August 7

 A series of mainly weak tornadoes occurred in the Minnesota-Wisconsin region on August 7.
 These tornadoes were spawned by a large, positively tilted trough located in Québec with dew points reaching into the mid-70s in southeast North Dakota and western Minnesota.
-The first tornado that hit the region that day was a very photogenic "drillbit" tornado that touched down south-southwest of Tyler, North Dakota.
+The first tornado that hit the region that day was a tornado that touched down south-southwest of Tyler, North Dakota.
 As the tornado moved east-northeast, it crossed SE 89th Street and started to carve deep scour marks into the earth.
 Soon after, the tornado struck a farmstead at EF3 intensity along SE 183rd Avenue located just west of the North Dakota and Minnesota border.
 A home and a shelter-belt of trees were severely damaged at the farmstead.
 Another shelter-belt of trees were debarked as it crossed into Minnesota.